IMPORTANT UPDATES

 • Sore throat

-Your child should be taken in for medical care if he has the following symptoms:
+Your child should be taken in for medical care if they have the following symptoms:

 • Fever that does not respond to fluids, rest and fever-reducing medications